Triboelectric effect: Basic characteristics

 Triboelectric charging occurs when two materials are brought into contact then separated, or slide against each other.
 An example is rubbing a plastic pen on a shirt sleeve made of cotton, wool, polyester, or the blended fabrics used in modern clothing.
 An electrified pen will attract and pick up pieces of paper less than a square centimeter, and will repel a similarly electrified pen.
 This repulsion is detectable by hanging both pens on threads and setting them near one another.
 Such experiments led to the theory of two types of electric charge, one being the negative of the other, with a simple sum respecting signs giving the total charge.
 The electrostatic attraction of the charged plastic pen to neutral uncharged pieces of paper (for example) is due to induced dipoles in the paper.

 The triboelectric effect can be unpredictable because many details are often not controlled.
 Phenomena which do not have a simple explanation have been known for many years.
-For instance, as early as 1910, Jaimeson observed that for a piece of cellulose, the sign of the charge was dependent upon whether it was bent concave or convex during rubbing.
+For instance, as early as 1910, Jaimeson observed that for a piece of cellulose, the sign of the charge depended on whether it was bent concave or convex during rubbing.
 The same behavior with curvature was reported in 1917 by Shaw, who noted that the effect of curvature with different materials made them either more positive or negative.
 In 1920, Richards pointed out that for colliding particles the velocity and mass played a role, not just what the materials were.
 In 1926, Shaw pointed out that with two pieces of identical material, the sign of the charge transfer from "rubber" to "rubbed" could change with time.

 There are other more recent experimental results which also do not have a simple explanation.
 For instance the work of Burgo and Erdemir, which showed that the sign of charge transfer reverses between when a tip is pushing into a substrate versus when it pulls out; the detailed work of Lee et al. and Forward, Lacks and Sankaran and others measuring the charge transfer during collisions between particles of zirconia of different size but the same composition, with one size charging positive, the other negative; the observations using sliding or Kelvin probe force microscope of inhomogeneous charge variations between nominally identical materials.